Strategies to support executive functioning in primary school aged children with FASD

 The purpose of this factsheet

 This factsheet has been developed to assist primary school teaching and support staff to understand the impact of Fetal Alcohol Spectrum Disorder (FASD) on executive functioning, and to adapt teaching and learning strategies to meet the needs of children with FASD.
-The strategies in this factsheet are designed to support children with FASD, however, due to the overlap between FASD and other neurodevelopmental disorders they may be useful for other children experiencing executive functioning challenges.
 It’s important to be aware that every individual with FASD is different, each will have their own strengths and challenges.
 As such, these strategies may not be effective every time or may require ongoing reinforcement.

 What is Executive Functioning?

-Core executive functions
+Core executive function

 Control over attention, behaviour, thoughts and emotions to overcome impulses and resist distractions.
-For example:

-• The ability to resist impulsive urges, such as talking at inappropriate times, pushing in line, or grabbing something that does not belong to them.
+• The ability to resist impulsive urges, such as talking at inappropriate times, pushing in line, or grabbing something that does not belong to them

 • A tendency to respond immediately, rather than thinking through an answer